MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/internet-key-exchange-functions.md

 # Internet Key Exchange functions

 The semantics of the following functions are exactly the same when called from a callout driver as when called from a user-mode application except that the return type is an NTSTATUS code instead of a Win32 error code.
-For a description of each of these functions, see the [Windows Filtering Platform](/windows/win32/fwp/windows-filtering-platform-start-page) section in the Microsoft Windows SDK documentation.
+For a description of each of these functions, see the [Windows Filtering Platform](/windows/win32/fwp/windows-filtering-platform-start-page).

 Callers of these functions must be running at IRQL = PASSIVE_LEVEL.